 Step 6: Becoming a Member of the Chamber of Commerce and Industry

-The final step for a businessman to set up a branch company in UAE is to be a member of the Chamber of Commerce either in Abu Dhabi Chamber of Commerce and Industry or the Dubai Chamber of Commerce and Industry, wherever the branch is located.
+The final step for a businessman to set up a branch company in UAE is to be a member of the Chamber of Commerce either in the Abu Dhabi Chamber of Commerce and Industry or the Dubai Chamber of Commerce and Industry, wherever the branch is located.

-Basically, it is the same in a sense that an application is needed to be submitted along with certain documents like the branch company’s commercial license, office lease agreement, copies of the passports of the branch’s authorized people, etc.
+Basically, it is the same in the sense that an application is needed to be submitted along with certain documents like the branch company’s commercial license, office lease agreement, copies of the passports of the branch’s authorized people, etc.

 What is the Cost to Establish a Branch Company in UAE?